 We now turn to the proof of the lower bound for the (weighted) diameter of the graph.
-The proof will follows the same strategy as for the flooding, but this time we need to consider the pairs of good vertices.
+The proof will follow the same strategy as for the flooding time, but this time we need to consider the pairs of good vertices.

 Let $R$ denote the number of pairs of distinct good vertices.
-Recall we proved above that w.h.p. $Y \geq \frac{2}{3} \EE [Y]$.
-Thus,
+Recall we proved above that w.h.p. $Y \geq\frac{2}{3} \EE[Y]$.
+Thus

-The probabilities that $u$ and $v$ are both good and $\HH_{u,v}$ does not happen can be bounded as follows.
+The probabilities that $u$ and $v$ are both good and $\HH_{u,v}$ does not happen can be bounded as follows:

 The last equality follows from Proposition~\ref{prop-low-dist}, since $C_u$ and $C_v$ are of degree $O(1)$.